OsmosysSoftware/osmo-x/apps/api/docs/block-diagram.md

 ![Block Diagram](./assets/OsmoX-block-diagram.png)

-The Block diagram file for OsmoX can be accessed [here](#./assets/OsmoX-block-diagram.drawio).
+The block diagram file for OsmoX can be accessed [here](#./assets/OsmoX-block-diagram.drawio).

 ## Components and Functionalities